Before I call Alison Thewliss, let me say that I think it has become obvious to everybody that there might be quite a strict time limit on speeches.

 There are numerous examples where applicants have either not amended their tax records, or have amended them several years later, only shortly before applying for settlement, so that the records match.
 We have even seen cases where applicants have subsequently amended their tax records back down again after applying for settlement.

 We give applicants the opportunity to explain, and we take their explanation and all available evidence into account.
 Any such cases must be signed off by a manager before they are refused.
 The review that I am carrying out is checking those safeguards to make sure that they have been followed correctly.
-We only refuse cases where applicants have been unable to provide a satisfactory explanation of what their self-employed activities are or why their earnings reported to the Home Office and to HMRC are so different.
+We refuse cases only where applicants have been unable to provide a satisfactory explanation of what their self-employed activities are or why their earnings reported to the Home Office and to HMRC are so different.
 We will refuse cases where the evidence leads us to conclude that an applicant provided misleading information to one branch of Government or other.

 Will the Minister give way?